 \section{Introduction}

-Recent advancements in the reasoning capability of Large Language Models (LLMs) have expanded the applicability of LLMs beyond content generation to solving complex problems~\cite{wei2022cot,kojima2022zeroshot_cot,yao2023tree,besta2023got,wang2023selfconsistency,zhou2023leasttomost,chen2023program,yang2022language,gao2022pal}; and recent works have shown how this reasoning capability could be helpful in improving accuracy for solving complex and logical tasks such as the Game of 24.\footnote{In this problem, the LLM is given four numbers, and it is tasked with finding a set of math operations between them that end up with 24 as the final result.
-For this problem, even GPT-4 has a zero-shot accuracy of only 4\%, whereas using Tree-of-Thoughts reasoning can increase the accuracy beyond 70\%~\cite{yao2023tree}.} The reasoning capability has also allowed function (also known as tool) calling capability.
-Here, the LLM can invoke the provided functions and use the function outputs to help it complete its task.
-These functions range from a simple calculator that the LLM can invoke for arithmetic operations to complex functions using LLMs to return their results.
-A practical use case would be a function that queries a knowledge source and summarizes the data before returning the results back to the LLM.
+Recent advances in the reasoning capability of Large Language Models (LLMs) have expanded the applicability of LLMs beyond content generation to solving complex problems~\cite{wei2022cot,kojima2023large,yao2023tree,besta2023got,wang2023selfconsistency,zhou2023leasttomost,chen2023program,yang2022language,gao2022pal}; and recent works have also shown how this reasoning capability can be helpful in improving accuracy for solving complex and logical tasks.
+The reasoning capability has also allowed function (i.e., tool) calling capability, where LLMs can invoke provided functions and use the function outputs to help complete their tasks.
+These functions range from a simple calculator that can invoke arithmetic operations to more complex LLM-based functions.

-The ability of LLMs to integrate various tools and coordinate multiple function calls could enable a fundamental shift in how we develop LLM-based software.
-However, this brings up an important challenge: what is the most effective approach to incorporate multiple function calls?
-A notable approach has been introduced in ReAct~\cite{yao2022react}, where the LLM calls a function, analyzes the outcomes, and then reasons about the next action, which may involve a subsequent function call.
-A simple example is illustrated in~\fref{fig:teaser} (Left), where the LLM is asked if Scott Derrickson and Ed Wood have the same nationality (example from HotPotQA dataset~\cite{yang2018hotpotqa}).
-In this case, ReAct initially analyzes the query and decides to use a search tool to gather information about Scott Derrickson.
-The result of this search (i.e., observation) is then concatenated back to the original prompt for the LLM to reason about the next action.
-Here, the LLM recognizes the need for further information about Ed Wood, invoking another use of the search tool.
-This new search result is also appended back to the prompt, enabling the LLM to arrive at the final answer.
+The ability of LLMs to integrate various tools and function calls could enable a fundamental shift in how we develop LLM-based software.
+However, this brings up an important challenge: \textit{what is the most effective approach to incorporate multiple function calls?} A notable approach has been introduced in ReAct~\cite{yao2022react}, where the LLM calls a function, analyzes the outcomes, and then reasons about the next action, which involves a subsequent function call.
+For a simple example illustrated in~\fref{fig:teaser} (Left), where the LLM is asked if Scott Derrickson and Ed Wood have the same nationality, ReAct initially analyzes the query and decides to use a search tool to search for Scott Derrickson.
+The result of this search (i.e., observation) is then concatenated back to the original prompt for the LLM to reason about the next action, which invokes another search tool to gather information about Ed Wood.